 After dark, we head for the Vishnu temple, where the New Year is celebrated with music and dancing.
 To the immense relief of my Swedish friends, they learn that no more throwing of dyes is going to take place!

-Inside the temple, a group of men are performing a stick dance, in which the rhythm is dictated by a man, beating an irregular measure on a drum, while another man is beating a regular measure on a large brass cymbal, once in a while accompanied by a huge, twisted horn, producing a braying sound.
+Inside the temple, a group of men are performing a stick dance, in which the rhythm is dictated by a man who beats an irregular measure on a drum, while another man is beating a regular measure on a large brass cymbal, once in a while accompanied by a huge, twisted horn, producing a braying sound.

 Initially, the speed is slow, and the men, in twos, walk in circles, in and out between each other, beating their two sticks simultaneously on their partner’s sticks, and on the sticks of the men behind them and in front of them.
 This procedure produces a rhythm, which can be expressed thus: ’clack’ – step – ’clack’ – step – ’clack-clack-clack’.

-We participate in a puja (worship), in which we march past the priest, who hands out sugary water to everybody, of which a small part is drunk, while the rest is smeared into your hair.
+We participate in a puja (worship), marching past the priest who hands out sugary water to everybody, of which a small part is drunk, and the rest smeared into your hair.

 Tired, but happy, we return to the ashram, where we immediately fall asleep, despite a noisy puja taking place in the Hanuman temple across the road.